 Note 1: The Supreme Court in the matter of Modern School held that development fees for supplementing the resources for purchase, upgradation and replacements of furniture and fixtures and equipment can by charged from students by the recognized unaided schools not exceeding 15% of the total annual tuition fee.
-Further, the Directorate's circular no. 1978 dated 16.04.2010 states "All schools must, first of all, explore and exhaust the possibility of utilizing the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+Further, the Directorate's circular no. 1978 dated 16 April 2010 states "All schools must, first of all, explore and exhaust the possibility of utilizing the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilized for years together may also be used to meet the shortfall before proposing a fee increase."
-Over the number of years, the school has accumulated development fund and has reflected the closing balance of Rs.
-2,60,33,187 in its audited financial statements of FY 2018-19 which has been considered for deriving the fund position of the school.
+Over the number of years, the school has accumulated development fund and has reflected the closing balance of Rs.3,89,11,242 in its audited financial statements of FY 2018-19.
+Accordingly, the accumulated reserve of development fund created by the school by collecting development fee more than its requirement for purchase, upgradation and replacements of furniture and fixtures and equipment has been considered as free reserve available with the school.
+However, development fund equivalent to amount collected during financial year 2018-19 for Rs.
+1,67,82,113 has been left with the school to meet its future requirements.

 Note 2: The school has implemented 7th CPC on 01.07.2019 w.e.f.
 April, 2019.
-In its reply dated 30.12.2019 the school has mentioned that arrears for the period 01.01.2016 to 31.03.2018 are not provided in the books and the school has booked liability of arrear for the period 01.04.2018 to 31.03.2019 only.
-However, while evaluating the fee increase proposal for FY 2017-18, 7th CPC arrears for the period 01.01.2016 to 31.03.2017 amounting to Rs.
-2,90,59,615 were considered.
-Accordingly, the same has also been taken into consideration while evaluating the fee increase proposal for FY 2019-20.
+In its reply dated 05.12.2019 the school has mentioned that arrears for the period 01.01.2016 to 31.03.2018 are not provided in the books and the school has booked liability of arrear for the period 01.04.2018 to 31.03.2019 only.

 Note 3: The school has proposed capital expenditure of Rs.
-89,00,000 towards development of campus which has not been considered for evaluation of fee increase proposal of the school, being contravention of clause 2 of public notice dated 04.05.1997
+40,00,000 towards additions to lift and driveway which has not been considered for evaluation of fee increase proposal of the school, being contravention of clause 2 of public notice dated 04.05.1997